 The Integrated Accreditation Unit (IAU) supports the accreditation process for all five colleges in the Rady Faculty of Health Sciences.
-Working closely and collaboratively with college senior leadership and faculty members, our team is here to guide you through each step.
+Working closely and collaboratively with senior leadership and faculty, our team is here to walk with you through each step.

 What we offer

 Accreditation helps us to measure “what we do” against “what we are supposed to be doing."
 It is a systematic review that will show how well we are meeting the needs of our students, the university and the general public.
 Accreditation applies to teaching and academic programs, research and scholarship, staffing, buildings, faculties, equipment, services to the community and the academic environment.

 View the tabs below for more information on how we support the accreditation process.